Al Jarreau, Versatile Vocalist Who 'Played His Voice,' Dies At 76

 "His 2nd priority in life was music.
 There was no 3rd.
 His 1st priority, far ahead of the other, was healing or comforting anyone in need.
 Whether it was emotional pain, or physical discomfort, or any other cause of suffering, he needed to put our minds at ease and our hearts at rest."

 As an artist, Jarreau was impossible to define and had a voice impossible to mistake.

-Since he recorded his first album in the 1960s, Jarreau demonstrated a vocal dynamism and flexibility that outpaced many of his peers — as can be seen clearly in his record at the Grammys.
-Jarreau won seven of them over the course of his career, earning plaudits in the jazz, pop and R&B categories.
+Since he recorded his first album in the 1960s, Jarreau demonstrated a vocal dynamism and flexibility that outpaced many of his peers — as can be seen in his track record at the Grammys.
+Jarreau won seven of them over the course of his career, becoming the only vocalist to win plaudits in the jazz, pop and R&B categories.

+Even in his first album, recorded in 1965 with just a jazz piano trio, he was already breaking out the sliding and bending of notes that would eventually make him a favorite of jazz fans all over the world.

+A few years after releasing that album, Jarreau walked away from a career as a vocational rehab counselor with a degree in psychology.
+He spent his earliest years bouncing between San Francisco, New York and his native Milwaukee.

+Four years after settling in Los Angeles in 1971, Jarreau was finally heard by the right people and was signed to Warner Brothers Records.
+He then released a string of albums that fell into a sweet spot between jazz, pop and R&B.

 As NPR's Rose Friedman notes, "He was famous for his scat singing, using his voice like a musical instrument."
 People magazine put it simply: "He doesn't so much sing as play his voice."

+Jarreau may have had a unique talent, but he also readily paid tribute to his influences — as he did in a 2011 interview with NPR.

+"I'm touched by rock 'n' roll.
+I'm touched by the Beatles.
+I want some of the music I do to reflect that.
+Here I am.
+I love Sly Stone and James Brown and Stevie Wonder and I want my music to reflect some of that.
+Here I am.
+I'm touched by Jon Hendricks.
+I want some of my music to reflect that.
+And when I write, you're going to hear it."